cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 ...
 ```

-The modules in the `/cosmos-sdk/x/` folder are maintained by several organisations working on the Cosmos stack.
-To understand a module, the best way is to have a look at the respective `spec` folder.
+The modules in the `/cosmos-sdk/x/` folder are maintained by several organizations working on the Cosmos stack.
+The best way is to have a look at the respective `spec` folder to understand a module.
 For example, have a look at the [`cosmos-sdk/x/bank/spec/01_state.md`](https://github.com/cosmos/cosmos-sdk/blob/d83a3bf92c9a84bddf3f5eb6692a1101c18b42f1/x/bank/spec/01_state.md) to understand the state of the bank module which you used in this section.

 <HighlightBox type="tip">

 Do you need a conceptual refresher about modules and their role in the Cosmos SDK?
 Take a look at the [Modules section in the previous chapter](../08-modules.md).

 </HighlightBox>

+## Next up

+It is time to begin developing your own chain.
+You will begin working with Starport and look into CosmJS and CosmWasm in the [next chapter](../5-my-own-chain/01-index).